 The United Kingdom reacted by sending a Task Force to the South Atlantic and imposing a naval and air blockade on the large Argentinean garrison on the Falkland Islands.
 South Georgia was recaptured, and a large logistics and staging post was set up on Ascension Island to support the Task Force.

-On 21 May 1982, British troops landed at Port San Carlos and began to move towards Port Stanley.
+On 21 May 1982, British troops landed at Port San Carlos and began to move towards Stanley.
 Our troops won a significant battle at Goose Green, which laid the foundation for the victory that was to come.
-After an intense air and artillery barrage and the capture of dominant mountain ridges around Port Stanley, the Argentinean Commander on the Falkland Islands surrendered all his forces on 14 June 1982.
+After an intense air and artillery barrage and the capture of dominant mountain ridges around Stanley, the Argentinean Commander on the Falkland Islands surrendered all his forces on 14 June 1982.

 After the 1982 conflict, the United Kingdom established a garrison on the Falkland Islands, consisting of naval, land and air elements.